subgraph/sgflow/README.md

 features to support the paradigms of Citadel such as `realms`.

 It may also work in other window managers that are based on `wlroots` though it is not designed to nor has this been tested.
+It requires some Wayland protocol extensions that are exclusive to `wlroots`.

 ## Design